yogurt-shadow/fastsmt/README.md

 FastSMT  <a href="https://www.sri.inf.ethz.ch/"><img width="100" alt="portfolio_view" align="right" src="http://safeai.ethz.ch/img/sri-logo.svg"></a>
 =============================================================================================================

+## Update
+This tool supports Z3 4.8.10 as of June, 2021.

+Tested on -
+OS: Ubuntu 20.04 Focal Fossa
+Python: 3.8.5.
+Compiler Suite Version: gcc version 10.2.0 (Ubuntu 10.2.0-5ubuntu1~20.04)

+# Introduction

 FastSMT is a tool to augment your SMT solver by learning to optimize its performance for your dataset of formulas.
 Our tool is built on top of Z3 SMT solver (https://github.com/Z3Prover/z3).
-Currently we support Z3 4.6.2 and the tool is tested on Ubuntu 16.04.
+Currently we support Z3 4.8.10 and the tool is tested on Ubuntu 20.04.

 # Website